Have you ever wondered how to be your own bank using a whole life insurance policy?

 Most participating whole life insurance policies will pay returns on the full value of your policy, regardless of outstanding loans.
 For example, if you have $50,000 in cash value and you take out a $25,000 policy loan, you’ll still earn interest on the full $50,000.
 Every dollar you borrow still earns interest, even as you pay interest on your loan.
 You don’t have to sacrifice the growth of your savings to finance other opportunities.
 No other traditional bank or lender offers this benefit.

-BUILD YOUR OWN BANK: HOW TO GET STARTED
+BE YOUR OWN BANK: HOW TO GET STARTED

 Before buying a whole life insurance policy, it’s imperative to understand the financial commitment involved with owning one.
 Whole life insurance premiums remain level for the duration of the policy—in other words, your entire life—so you need to have a steady income.
 Failure to pay policy premiums will result in a lapsed policy, and you could lose money.